What is really meant by “deconsolidation” of accounts receivables?

 - The outstanding amounts covered by the credit insurance at the time of the transfer of accounts receivables

-- The portion of business subject to possible disputes / returns / various discounts / specific invoicing processes, which reduces the receivables eligible for deconsolidation.
+- The portion of business subject to possible disputes / returns of goods / various discounts / specific invoicing processes, which reduces the receivables eligible for deconsolidation.

 Our experience in non-recourse factoring